 Small business rates relief

-Find out if your start-up qualifies for tax breaks, and what COVID-19 means for your business rates
+Find out if your startup qualifies for tax breaks, and what COVID-19 means for your business rates

 If you’re a small business owner then you might be eligible for business rates relief through the government’s Small Business Rates Relief scheme (SBRR).